Please note this program is under review. Courses, fees, and admissions requirements are subject to change for September 2024.

 - Applicants must submit official transcripts and other documents as required by their course or program.
 Seats are offered to eligible applicants with completed applications, in order of application completion date (except for programs with competitive admissions).
 A complete application includes an application form, evidence of educational pre-requisites (e.g. transcripts), any required supporting documents (e.g. language proficiency, audition video), and the required deposit or fee payment.
 If you do not meet the requirements for the term applied, your application may be cancelled.

-- Interest in people and a career in a health profession.
+- Interest in health promotion

 Note: Students are expected to have regular access to email and internet services and the capability to print necessary documents.
-In addition, some vehicular travel is required between VCC Downtown campus and community agencies for rotation requirements.
+In addition, some vehicular travel is required between the VCC Downtown campus and community agencies for rotation requirements.

 Students will be required to submit proof to the department of a recent dental examination from a licensed British Columbia dentist.
 It is preferred that your dental and dental hygiene healthcare be complete and current.